nabroleonx/Automated-file-organizer/README.md

 # Automated file organizer

 If you have that messed up folder structure with tons of different files all jumbled together, this is just the right script you need.
 It will sort the same file types into same folders.
-It has three options:-
+It has two options:-

     1).
-Organize all files with same extension in the same folder.
+Organize all files in the directory.
     2).
-Organize files with specific extension in the same folder.
-    3).
-Organize files of certain extensions in the same folder.
+Organize files of certain extensions in the directory.

 Usage: